-Rhonda is author or editor of 24 books, including The Handbook of Community Well-Being (2017, Springer); The Handbook of Community Development, Perspectives from Across the Globe (2018, Routledge); Sustainable Communities, Creating a Durable Local Economy; Community Development Indicators Measuring Systems; and the text, Introduction to Community Development.
+Rhonda is author or editor of numerous books focusing on making the places we live better for all, including The Handbook of Community Well-Being (2017, Springer); The Handbook of Community Development, Perspectives from Across the Globe (2018, Routledge); Sustainable Communities, Creating a Durable Local Economy; Community Development Indicators Measuring Systems; and the text, Introduction to Community Development.
+One of her most recent book is The Happiness Policy Handbook with Laura Musikanski and Jean Crowder.
 She is editor of the series Community Quality of Life and Well-Being published by Springer in partnership with the International Society for Quality-of-Life Studies, http://www.springer.com/series/13761, and editor of Community Development Research and Practice, a book series by the Community Development Society and Routledge, https://www.routledge.com/Community-Development-Research-and-Practice-Series/book-series/CDRP.
-Her work in community indicators and well-being has spanned several decades, she serves on the Board of Directors for the Community Indicator Consortium, and as a researcher with the Community Well-Being Institute, housed in South Korea, http://www.communitywellbeing.org/the-team/.
+She and Seung Lee are founding editors of the International Journal of Community Well-Being, https://www.springer.com/social+sciences/wellbeing+%26+quality-of-life/journal/42413.
+Her work in community indicators and well-being has spanned several decades, she served on the Board of Directors for the Community Indicator Consortium, and as a researcher with the Community Well-Being Institute, housed in South Korea, http://www.communitywellbeing.org/the-team/.

 Activities with ISQOLS: